ZhiGroup/iGWAS/README.md

 # iGWAS
-iGWAS is a framework for extrating phenotypes from images and doing GWAS.
+iGWAS is a framework for extracting phenotypes from images and doing GWAS.

 ## Walkthrough
 The code for training segmentation network is at `segmentation`.